 Our Mission Statement

-- We aim to study and understand the communicative conditions for civil peace.
+- We aim to study and understand the communicative conditions for peaceful cooperation within civil societies.

-- We explore the role of hybrid communication practices, mediated identities, memories and perceptions in the construction and disruption of peace both past and present.
+- We explore the role of hybrid communication practices, mediated identities, memories and perceptions in the construction and disruption of peaceful cooperation both past and present.